 SC-CMS.
-The Superior Court case management system (SC-CMS) is a statewide, web-based system used by 37 of the 39 Superior Courts.
+The Superior Court case management system (SC-CMS) is a statewide, web-based system used by 37 of the 39 superior courts.
 25 Implemented in 2018, SC-CMS supports a wide variety of case management functions and detailed information on case participants, documents, charges, judgments and amounts, sentences and case completion.

 DISCIS.
-The District and Municipal Court Information System (DISCIS) was deployed in 1987 in over 150 Courts of Limited Jurisdiction throughout Washington.
+The District and Municipal Court Information System (DISCIS) was deployed in 1987 in over 150 courts of limited jurisdiction throughout Washington.
 The key functionality of DISCIS includes case filing, docketing, judgment and sentence recording, warrant processing and financial management.
 AOC is leading a replacement project for DISCIS and plans to implement the new system statewide by 2026.

-As court staff and county clerks enter data into each system, the information is retained in the JIS database managed by AOC.
-The JIS database provides a statewide network for court and criminal justice agencies26 and it is the single point of access to court data.
+As court staff and county clerks enter data into each system, the information is retained in the JIS database that AOCP manages.
+The JIS database provides a statewide network for court and criminal justice agencies26 and is the single point of access to court data.
 JIS provides the ability to perform a variety of queries on individuals or cases and to automate exchanges with external stakeholders.
-Figure 1 provides a simple illustration of a few of the types of data JIS accesses within SC-CMS and DISCIS.
+Figure 1 illustrates a few of the types of data JIS accesses within SC-CMS and DISCIS.